Mke1006/Eastern-Oyster-Crassostrea-virginica-Responses-to-Predatory-Cues-from-European-Green-Crabs/README.md

-For access to the behavioral data please contact me.
+For access to full behavioral data please contact me.
 The document is to large to upload to the GitHub repository.
 Contact information: michaela.edwards@unh.edu

 The behavioral data is the Hall effect values collected throughout the experiment.
 The document contains data on all fifteen oysters including the dates and times of data collection.